acend/docsy-plus/README.md

 ## OnlyWhen and OnlyWhenNot

-This shortcode is used to display or hide content based on enables modules.
+This shortcode is used to display or hide content based on enabled modules.

 Example modules configuration within your sites config.toml: